 Sometimes radio paths that model as “perfect” are, in fact, perfect environments for multi-path cancellation.
 Without the careful design of a network or the detailed planning of individual paths, you won’t be able to fully leverage your technology investment to achieve your network design goals and maximize your return on investment in spectrum & hardware.

-John Wilkinson, Network Design Manager at MiMOMax Wireless, gives his tips on how to optimize spectrum use and achieve better system performance through careful network design and path planning.
+John Wilkinson, Network Design Manager at Mimomax, gives his tips on how to optimize spectrum use and achieve better system performance through careful network design and path planning.